-Fausto Bravo is a Lieutenant in the Chilean Navy, specifically in the Hydrographic and Oceanographic Service and he asks for advice.
-"On December of 2019 one of Chile's airforce planes crashed in the Drake Sea and since then our government has been trying to bring relief to the families of the victims by trying to find clues or parts of the aeroplane on the ocean floor", he writes.
+Fausto Bravo is a lieutenant in the Chilean Navy, specifically in the Hydrographic and Oceanographic Service and he would like some advice.
+"In December 2019, one of Chile's air force planes crashed in the Drake Sea and since then our government has been trying to bring relief to the families of the victims by trying to find clues or parts of the aeroplane on the ocean floor," he writes.

-"The problem that we have had is that our most modern multibeam sonar is a Kongsberg EM 122 that has beams that deploy with 1-degree aperture and the depth of the place where the search is taking place is about 4000 meters.
-This does not allow us to see or distinguish any feature that could be related to any piece or part of the aeroplane", Fausto adds.
+"The problem that we have had is that our most modern multibeam sonar is a Kongsberg EM 122 that has beams that deploy with 1-degree aperture, but the depth of the sea in which the search is taking place is about 4,000 metres.
+This does not allow us to see or distinguish any feature that could be related to any part of the aeroplane," Fausto adds.

 The C-130 Hercules with 38 people on board took off at 4.55 pm (1955 GMT) on Monday 9 December from Punta Arenas in the south of Chile and was heading to a base in Antarctica, but operators lost contact with the plane just over an hour later.
 The region in which the aircraft disappeared is a vast ocean wilderness of ice sheets off the edge of South America.